Wrongtools ● NEW : Crouching Fingers

 How Does KONTAKT Operate?

-KONTAKT operates similarly to other sampler plugins.
-Rather than producing tones from an oscillator like a synthesizer, it employs pre-recorded audio to generate sounds.
-This allows users to create a range of patches, from simple drum kits to intricate symphony orchestras with numerous sounds and articulations.
+It operates similarly to other samplers.
+Rather than producing tones from an oscillator like a synthesizer, it (broadly speaking) employs pre-recorded audio to generate sounds.
+This allows users, and manufacturers like us, to create a range of patches, from simple bassdrums to intricate symphony orchestras with numerous articulations.

 Standalone vs plug-in